Wayne Ulaky was a bassist and vocalist for the Beacon Street Union.

 But after 1965, the crowds became more rowdy and disorderly, so Canobie Lake Park began phasing out what were once cute little record hops, that had turned into superstar concerts.
 The contract demands by acts were also becoming prohibitive in costs and absurd terms and conditions.
 One such case was the potential performance by The Young Rascals.
 In addition to a huge amount of money, their contract demanded that each of the four guys in the group must have his own dressing room, each with its own bathroom, any police on duty must not carry firearms, and the Park would have to rent all the instruments, including a Hammond B-3 organ.
 They also required that they be picked up at Logan Airport in four separate limousines.

 Ruth Clenott, Dave Maynard’s manager, went on to open her own rock night club in Boston, and named it the Where It’s At.
-It eventually closed right after the opening of the original Boston Tea Party on Berkley Street.
+It eventually closed right after the opening of the original Boston Tea Party on Berkeley Street.
 My high school buddy, Fred Bramante, later went on to own and operate a chain of musical instrument stores called Daddy’s Junky Music.
-Last year in 2010, we at Canobie refurbished the old Ballroom, which we now call the Dance Hall Theater, where we host tribute shows like Elvis and Michael Jackson.
+In 2010, we at Canobie refurbished the old Ballroom, which we now call the Dance Hall Theater, where we host tribute shows like Elvis and Michael Jackson.
 In the back of the theater, we built the Canobie Lake Museum, where you can see news articles and photos of the hundreds of acts that performed there over the decades.

 –Wayne Ulaky, May 2011

 A partial list of acts that played at Canobie Lake Park: